 Being a music teacher often means eating dinner at late hours. (often practicing on your lunch or grabbing food quickly between rehearsals.)
 Food has always been a struggle for me, and I tend to stuff my feelings and then stuff my face.
 Having a glass of wine and a cheese plate with my hubby in the evening, has been a way of forgetting the ills of the day.
 Truthfully, I can also be a grazer at times and I can eat healthy a good portion of the day, but then get really hungry and eat whatever I can find that is easiest later.
 I can eat too few calories, and then way too much at dinner, or find my way to the brownies.

 It started with my older son’s senior year.
 His performing arts school switched from being a private school to a public school.
-This meant that the seniors had way too many credits in the arts and humanities, but didn’t meet the requirements of the state for math in their senior year and some other classes.
-My son had already taken Trigonometry for half a year.
+This meant that the seniors had way too many credits in the arts and humanities.
+However, they didn’t meet the requirements of the state for math in their senior year; and some other classes.
+My son had already taken trigonometry for half a year.
 He wasn’t flourishing in trig his junior year, and we had told him that was enough.
 He could be done with math.
-But the new state requirement meant that he had to take Trig again or calculus.
-He had to have math in his senior year and there was nothing left to take but that being offered.
+But the new state requirement meant that he had to take trig again or calculus.
+He had to have math in his senior year, and there was nothing left to take but that being offered.
 His speech credit was also not accepted, and we had to cram some other courses in.

 He was stressed and falling behind by the first semester parent teacher conferences.
 We didn’t want him to ruin his decent GPA as he was applying to colleges, and we were very concerned about his stress levels.
 So, we gave him a choice.
 He could stay in his current school and try even harder to understand trig and get all those courses in, or he could do online school.
 Online school offered personal finance instead of trig, he could work at his own pace.
 He chose online high school.